indraneelpatil/sketching_controller_mujoco/README.md

 ### Takeaways

+#### Mujoco
+* World model of the 2R manipulator arm in front of a sketching board/ wall
+* Need to enable contact forces between manipulator and the board
+* Need to add sensors to end affector to measure our controller quantities

 #### Force controller
 * Desired quantities to control in the end affector space can be mapped to force vectors which are then mapped to joint space to achieve the desired control
 * Sometimes its not easy to map quantites to control to the control space